solana-foundation/developer-content/content/guides/games/energy-system.md

 ### Subscribe to account updates

-Here you can see how to get account data in the JS client and how to subscribe to an account. `connection.onAccountChange` creates a socket connection to the RPC node which will push any changes that happen to the account to the client.
+Next we will use websockets within the JavaScript client to subscribe and listen for changes on the player's account.
+We use websockets here (over manually polling the RPC) because it is a faster way to get the changes.

-This is faster than fetching new account data after every change.
-We can then use the `program.coder` to decode the account data into the TS types and directly use it in the game.
+`connection.onAccountChange` creates a socket connection to the RPC node which will push any changes that happen to the account to the client.
+We can then use the `program.coder` to decode the account data into the TypeScript types and directly use it in the game.

 ```js